jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/d019ef47-a378-44df-99d2-46c7ebf2dcd0)

 **Azure VNet VM Effective Routes**
 The yellow routes indicate that the Azure VNet VM has learned the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16).
 The VNet will learn only the default RFC 1918 addresses and not learn any specific routes.
-As you can see highlighted in green, the Azure VM learns the Hub1 network (10.2.0.0/16) because the Spoke VNet is directly peered with the Hub1.
+As you can see highlighted in green, the Azure VM learns the Hub1 network (10.2.0.0/16) because the Spoke VNet is directly peered with Hub1.
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/65c5cd43-709b-41d5-834b-a34dbf00c5fc)

 **Palo Alto Traffic Inspection**